dorahermes/Paper_Hermes_2019_eLife/README.md

 ## Reproducing analyses
 Functions to analyses the data and fit the models can be found here: /processing/.
 Please note that the raw iEEG data are not included.
-Interested reader should refer to the reference [Hermes et al, 2019](https://elifesciences.org/articles/47035) or script ```preprocess_ECoGDataBeforeShare.m``` for the detailed steps of pre-processing the raw data.
+Interested reader should refer to the reference [Hermes, 2019](https://elifesciences.org/articles/47035) or script ```preprocess_ECoGDataBeforeShare.m``` for the detailed steps of pre-processing the raw data.

 ## Acknowledgements